 - Hervé Bachelez.
 Professor of Dermatology, Department of Dermatology, Saint-Louis Hospital, Paris, France, and International Psoriasis Council Board Member

 - Pablo Coto-Segura.
 Associate Professor of Dermatology, Hospital Universitario Central Asturias, Oviedo, Spain

 - Robert Strohal.
 Head of the Department of Dermatology and Venereology, Federal University Teaching Hospital Feldkirch, Austria, and International Psoriasis Council Board Member

 - Richard Warren.
 Reader and Honorary Consultant Dermatologist, Division of Musculoskeletal & Dermatological Sciences, University of Manchester, UK

 - Anonymous German KOL.
-Professors and heads of a division with a specific focus on the treatment of inflammatory conditions, including psoriasis, at leading teaching hospitals in Germany.
+Professor and head of a division that focuses on the treatment of inflammatory conditions, including psoriasis, at a leading teaching and hospital in Germany

 The world of pharma is ever changing and executives must always be up-to-date with new developments that could affect their own products, position and research.
 That is why FirstWord's guarantee to keep Therapy Trends clients up to date with Update Bulletins offers a real commercial advantage.

 Update Bulletins include expert insight and analysis based on FirstWord analyst re-engagement with the KOLs after major events such as product approvals, key data releases and major conferences to deliver the most valuable insights with each update.